UselessPickles/diamondtel-m92-bluetooth/README.md

 These are the modern cell phones performed at least some basic testing with:

-- iPhone 8
+- Apple iPhone 8
-- iPhone SE
+- Apple iPhone SE
-- iPhone 14
+- Apple iPhone 14
+- Google Pixel 3 XL